-Types of Articles and Meanings
+Types of Articles and Examples

 The use of these articles depends mainly on whether you are referring to any member of a group, or to a specific member, as you will learn in this study.

 The terms definite and indefinite designate meanings associated with the noun that an article precedes.

 DEFINITE implies that a noun is “specifically identifiable.”
 The use of the definite article, the, therefore, presupposes that the speaker and the listener can identify the noun that follows it.

-- 1) Can you do something about the noise?
+- Can you do something about the noise?

 The listener may know the concept represented by the noun, but that is all.
-The contrast between indefinite and definite articles in 2) illustrates this distinction.
+The contrast between indefinite and definite articles in example-2 illustrates this distinction.

-- 2a) Bring me a screwdriver. → indefinite article
+- Bring me a screwdriver.

-- 2b) Bring me the screwdriver. → definite article
+- Bring me the screwdriver.

-In 2a), the speaker assumes that the person addressed knows what a screwdriver is.
+In example-2a, the speaker assumes that the person addressed knows what a screwdriver is.
 The request is for any object within the category “screwdriver” — a Philips screwdriver, a flathead screwdriver, or any other screwdriver.

 The indefinite article, a/an, can express at least two kinds of indefiniteness.
-It can express the idea of “one,” as 3a) demonstrates, in which a new dress means “one new dress,” and it can also indicate membership in a particular group or set, as is the case in 3b), in which a veterinarian means “a member of the class of doctors who care for animals.”
+It can express the idea of “one,” as 3a demonstrates, in which a new dress means “one new dress,” and it can also indicate membership in a particular group or set, as is the case in 3b, in which a veterinarian means “a member of the class of doctors who care for animals.”

-- 3a) Xochitl bought a new dress.
+- Amanda bought a new dress.

-- 3b) My brother is a veterinarian.
+- My brother is a veterinarian.

 The grammar of articles is fairly straightforward.
 It involves understanding the distinction between count nouns such as lamp, pen, or child, which have plural forms (several lamps, two pens, many children), and noncount nouns, such as stuff, furniture, or information, which do not have plural forms.
 Hence, such constructions as (three stuffs, several furnitures, many informations) are ungrammatical.